wannabeOG/ExpertNet-Pytorch/README.md

 Refer to the docstrings and the inline comments that are made in `encoder_train.py` and `model_train.py` for a more detailed view

+### MAKE SURE THAT YOU TRAIN THE MODEL FOR ATLEAST 10 EPOCHS BUT ALSO KEEP IT BELOW 25 EPOCHS

+Training procedure is really volatile, and these were the boundaries that I could find.
+I did not carry out an extensive search over the optimum number of epochs and these boundaries were obtained from initial tests.
+For this range, the loss function **atleast returned a numerical value**, however even in this case, if the model gets stuck in a bad optimum, the loss function starts giving out NaN values and this snowballs into the model not learning at all.

 Evaluating the model
 -------------------------------